Milos is a stunning volcanic Greek island and is the south-westernmost island in the Cyclades group.

 Going up to Castro will also give you the opportunity to visit the church of Panagia Thalassitra and the church of the Virgin Mary or Virgin Skiniotissa.

 The Catacombs of Milos are among the three most important of the 74 discovered worldwide, together with the catacombs of the Holy Land and Rome, and date back from the 1st to the 5th century.
 There is a possibility that the Catacombs of Milos are older than the ones of Rome.

 Milos is traditionally an island for couples

 Tips for couples: watch the warm golden light of the sun take over Khora village as you stroll around the castle area at dusk.

-Another great tip is taking some dives on secluded beaches and exploring the caves.
-Take a boat trip and explore beaches that you have never thought of visiting.
+Another great tip is going for a swim on secluded beaches and exploring the caves.
+Go on a boat trip and explore beaches that you have never thought of visiting.

-The emerald beaches, catacombs, and caves eroded by the sea, filled with pirate stories, captivate any holidaymaker.
+The emerald beaches, catacombs, and caves eroded by the sea and filled with pirate stories captivate just about all visitors.